duyvnguyen91/recipes/k8s/readme.md

 Just run regen-secret.sh to create a secret name `aws-ecr-credentials`

 # Connection to RDS instance
-Just add security group of EC2 instances to inbound rule of the RDS instance
+Just add security group of EC2 instances to inbound rule of the RDS instance's Security Group